 There are popular misconceptions about what works and doesn’t work for dating-profile photos.
 The data puts them to rest.

 The dating website OKCupid, in a now-deleted blog post from 2010, took a data-driven look into the myths surrounding dating-profile pictures.
 The site shared the results of analyzing over 7,000 photographs from their users.
-They focused on three primary aspects:
+They focused on three aspects:

-• Facial Attitude: Is the person smiling?
+Facial Attitude: Is the person smiling?
 Staring straight ahead?
 Doing that flirty lip-pursing thing?

-• Photo Context: Is there alcohol?
+Photo Context: Is there alcohol?
 Is there a pet?
 Is the photo outdoors?
 Is it in a bedroom?

-• Skin: How much skin is the person showing?
+Skin: How much skin is the person showing?
 How much face?
 How much breasts?
 How much ripped abs?

-By examining the wide variety of ways users chose to represent themselves, OKCupid discovered that much of the collective wisdom about profile pictures was wrong.
+Through their examination, OKCupid discovered that much of the collective wisdom about profile pictures was wrong.
 For those interested, OKCupid explained their measurement process and how they collected their data at the end of the post.
 All their bar charts were zeroed on the average picture.
 Now, onto the data.

 MYTH 1: It’s Better to Smile